Most Useful Linux Commands You Need Everyday

 chmod -R 777 *

-777will give read, write and execute permissions for all the files in the current directory and subdirectories.
-(You should give the permission based on your requirement.)
+777is numeric mode value to set read, write and execute permissions for all the files in the current directory and subdirectories.
+(You should give the permission-based on your requirement.)

 *is used to apply the changes to all the files.

 You can learn more about how to calculate file permission values using the chmod calculator.

 4. Check Available, Cache and Free Memory

 You can use the free command to check the total, available, cache and free memory in Ubuntu (Linux).

 The option ‘-h’ is used to print all the memory metrics in a human-readable format.